contiki-ng/contiki-ng/examples/standalone-native-rpl-border-router/README.md

 dependency such as `slip-radio`.

 6LBR has two interfaces: tun and slip.
-Both connect to an IPv6 network having the same prefix, for instance, `fd00::/64`.
+Both connect to an IPv6 network having the same prefix of `fd00::0/64`.
 While normal (uncompressed/bare) IPv6 packets are exchanges on the tun interface, IPv6 packets are compressed and could have extention headers for RPL over the slip interface.
 6LBR is responsible for the compression/decompression and RPL-related extention header operations.

 ### First Hop 6LR (`6lr-with-slip`)